fortmatic/wallete/README.md

 ## Authors and Acknowledgment

-This repository was produced by students from the University of Michigan in collaboration with Formatic:
+This repository was produced by students from the University of Michigan in collaboration with Magic:
-- Sangil Lee (iisangil)
+- Sangil Lee (iisangil) - iisangil@umich.edu
-- Sai Pavan Yerra (spvyerra)
+- Sai Pavan Yerra (spvyerra) - spvyerra@umich.edu
-- Helen Gao (hegaoo)
+- Helen Gao (hegaoo) - hegao@umich.edu